huybthomas/SeekerBot/README.md

 The SeekerBot is an embedded robot project of two collage students.
 The robot is designed and build by Professor Paillet Eric of the University of Antwerp.
-The SeekerBot is equiped with Lego Mindstorm actuators and sensores.
+The SeekerBot is equiped with Lego Mindstorm actuators and sensors.
 These are connected with custom PCBs to a Raspberri Pi for processing.

 The SeekerBot will start on a random endpoint on the map.
 It will search for the package with the wanted name indicated by the QR-codes attached to the packages.
 When the package is found, the location